How to Transform Your Financial Life

 They moved from LA to New York City for a promotion for Sam.
 Becca admits that she was still not only delusional with money, but also a highly sensitive individual.
 She insisted on having an extra bedroom and laundry in the apartment, a rarity for Manhattan.
 They ended up paying $1700 over their budget for a high end, brand new luxury apartment and, a few months later, Sam resigned.
 Since Becca was training rich and famous people, her magical thinking led her to believe they would just work it out.

 They tracked every penny they spent during the first year of parenthood.
 For Becca, early motherhood triggered a version of her former issues with food, orthorexia, an obsession with eating healthy foods.
 Additionally, as any parent knows when you have a baby, a very emotional survival mode kicks in and people go to any lengths to keep their baby happy and healthy.
-That led to a slippery slope of buying things and trying stuff, gear and equipment out.
+That led to a slippery slope of buying things and constantly trying new stuff, gear and equipment.
 Becca would spend $150/week on meat at a high-end grass-fed butcher.
 She actually thought it was funny and was delighted she was getting into cooking meat.
 She used local, organic delivery services and would import certain foods from New York.
 Becca never hesitated to order large quantities, like 20 bags of crackers at a time, for a discount and thrived on being on the cutting edge of food.

 She was overspending on groceries alone by $1500/month when it all came to a screeching halt.
 Sam insisted that they work together to make some changes.
 With the help of their money coach, Becca was able to uncover two long-standing limiting beliefs.
 She completed the Klontz Money Script Inventory-|| and not only scored highest on Money Status but identified with the description, “Money Status seekers tend to link their self-worth with their net worth.
 They may prioritize outward displays of wealth, and as a result can be at risk of overspending.
 They may believe that if they live a virtuous life, the universe will take care of their financial needs.
 Many have grown up in lower socioeconomic environments and/or a household that prioritized the financial aspects of social standing.
 Those that score higher in the area of Money Status scale are more likely to overspend, gamble excessively, be financially dependent on others, and hide expenditures from their spouses.” – Financial Psychology Institute TM